Ivan Hunter Is The Boogaloo Boi Who Opened Fire On A Minneapolis Police Station

 Two hours after the incident, Hunter reached out via social media to Steven Carillo, another member of the far right group, encouraging him to “Go for police buildings.”
 Hunter later bragged about his participation in the uprisings, writing on Facebook, "I helped the community burn down that police station in Minneapolis," and “referred to himself as a ‘terrorist,’” according to the complaint.
 Carillo has also since been arrested for killing a Federal Protective Services Officer in Oakland, California, and for the fatal shooting of a sheriff’s deputy in Santa Cruz.

-According to bellingcat's report, a commenter on a Boogaloo-affiliated Facebook page, the Big Igloo Bois, in late May encouraged Minneapolis residents to “join me in forming a private, Constitutionally-authorized militia to protect people from the MPD.”
-But their overall goal, according to the movement's roots, is to start a "race war" or another "civil war" in the U.S.
+According to bellingcat's report, a commenter on a Boogaloo-affiliated Facebook page, the Big Igloo Bois, in late May encouraged Minneapolis residents to “join me in forming a private, Constitutionally-authorised militia to protect people from the MPD.”
+But their overall goal, according to the movement's roots, is to start a "race war" or another "civil war" in the US.

 Hunter is the third member of the movement to face charges in Minneapolis, along with 30-year-old Michael Robert Solomon and 22-year-old Benjamin Ryan Teeter who were indicted on federal charges for allegedly attempting to provide weapons to Hamas, the Star Tribune reports.
 Before traveling to Minnesota, Hunter had been in online communication with both Teeter and Solomon in regards to a coordinated “central command” channel.
 That same day, Teeter posted to Facebook to encourage members of the movement to, “Lock and load boys.
 Boog flags are in the air, and the national network is going off."